Kaiserreich/HOI4-Validator/README.md

 	Checks for missing '='.

     Checks to make sure that nations that have carrier techs have the naval avation techs.
 (KR specific)

+    Checks for templates in non-unlock OOBs without specified namelists

+    Checks for units in OOBs without templates

+    Checks for templates in OOBs without names

+    Checks to make sure division templates in a OOB are defined before the units in that OOB

 HOW TO CONTRIBUTE: